Flexible study

 Fees

-With a CSP, the estimated annual fee for this course is $4,124.
+The estimated annual fee for this course is $4,445*.
 This is based on completing eight 12.5 credit point units in one calendar year.

 Commonwealth provided loans are available to assist eligible students to pay their course fees and there are a range of university, government and privately funded scholarships and prizes.